davidwkeith/11ty-webc-starter/README.md

 *   **Theme Color:** A `theme-color` meta tag is automatically generated from the `appleIconBgColor` in `src/_data/site.js`.
 *   **Author Link:** A `rel="me"` link is automatically generated from the author's URL in `src/_data/schema.js`.
 *   **Webmention.io Integration:** Includes support for receiving and displaying webmentions, with a feature flag to easily enable or disable.
+*   **ActivityPub Integration:** Generates an ActivityPub actor and representations for each post, making the site discoverable and interactive on the Fediverse.

 ### Deployment